Khaled-Alaa-1/Blog-app/README.md

 # 📖 [Blog-app] <a name="about-project"></a>

 Blog-app is a web application that allows users to create, edit, and delete blog posts.
 Users can also comment on blog posts and like or dislike them.
-The application is built with Ruby on Rails
+The application is built with Ruby on Rails.

 ## 🛠 Built With <a name="built-with"></a>